-Jobs obviously lived an extraordinary life, and is entitled to many tributes.
-But we are making a great mistake when we portray him as the sole genius.
+Jobs obviously had an extraordinary life and career, but we make a great mistake if we portray him as the lone genius.

 The reality is that Steve Jobs collaborated obsessively.
 Most of his pursuits were joint pursuits with others.
 Apple itself began as a close collaboration with Steve Wozniak.
 Without that collaboration, you might never have heard of either Steve.
 Later, Jobs pioneered the iPod and iPhone in collaboration with many at Apple, particularly Jonathan Ives, Apple’s chief designer.

 Look at Steve Jobs’s own words about collaboration: “Process makes you more efficient.
 But innovation comes from people meeting in the hallways or calling each other … it’s ad hoc meetings of six people called by someone who thinks he has figured out the coolest new thing ever and who wants to know what other people think of his idea.” (emphasis added)

 So why do we perpetuate the myth of the ‘lone genius’?
 Because it’s romantic, and it sells copy, that’s why.

 But it’s also wrong, and it’s also dangerous.

 The evidence is in everywhere that great innovation comes from collaborating.